Narin-Games/Narin-Payment-Unity-SDK/README.md

 ```
 **Notice 1-1:**

-The Build stage only needs to happen once when the game is run. and after calling **IAPBuilder.AttachAndBuild()**, you create a IAPManager component whose reference is stored in the static variable **IAPBuilder.CurrentIAPManager** and all the information entered about the store is reset in the IAPBuilder object.
+The build stage only needs to happen once when the game is running. and after calling **IAPBuilder.AttachAndBuild()**, you need to create an IAPManager component whom reference is stored in the static variable **IAPBuilder.CurrentIAPManager** and all the information entered about the store is reset in the IAPBuilder object.

 ``` csharp
 //This static variable is set after calling IAPBuilder.BuildAndAttach()